Introduction

 Understanding Abatement Options

-• Considering abatement measures—such as removal, encapsulation, or repair of asbestos siding—is essential during the transaction process.
-These actions not only mitigate health risks but can also influence a bank’s willingness to finance the property.
+- Thinking about abatement measures—like removing, sealing, or repairing asbestos siding—is important during the transaction.
+These steps not only reduce health risks but can also affect whether a bank will finance the property.

 Impact on Property Value and Marketability